Lithuania purchases two NASAMS launch systems and will supply them to Ukraine

 Quote: "Lithuania has acquired two NASAMS launchers that will be transferred to Ukraine.
 Air defence is key in the Ukrainian fight against the aggressor."

-Lithuania has acquired two NASAMS launchers that will be transferred to Ukraine.
+Lithuania has acquired two NASAMS launchers that will be transferred to Ukraine.— Gitanas Nausėda (@GitanasNauseda) June 28, 2023

 Air defense is key in 🇺🇦 fight against the aggressor.